-Our DynaSlotTM perforating system is designed for well abandonment operations.
-During abandonment, the wellbore is encased and permanently sealed so that layers of sedimentary rock, and in particular freshwater aquifers, are pressure isolated from each other and the wellbore.
-The DynaSlot perforating system facilitates this process by creating access to a full 360-degree area between the rock formations and the tubing and casing.
-Customers use the unique, helical perforation pattern created by DynaSlot to perform cement squeeze operations that seal off the wellbore.
+Our DynaSlotTM plug and abandonment (PA) perforating system is designed for plug and abandonment operations.
+During well abandonment, the wellbore is encased and permanently sealed so that layers of sedimentary rock, and in particular freshwater aquifers, are pressure isolated from each other and the wellbore.
+The DynaSlot PA perforating system facilitates this process by creating access to a full 360-degree area between the rock formations and the tubing and/or casing.
+Customers use the unique helical perforation pattern created by DynaSlot DA to perform cement squeeze operations that seal off the wellbore.

 DynaEnergetics develops and sells a wide range of shaped charges for use in its perforating systems.
 These include the family of HaloFracTM charges, which incorporate advancements in liner materials and shaped charge geometry designed to improve hydraulic fracturing performance through lower and more consistent breakdown pressures, uniform proppant placement, uniform frac clusters and higher well productivity ratios.
-Another line, FracTuneTM, delivers uniform hole diameter in the well casing independent of shot phasing and gun positioning within the well bore.
+Another line, the FracTuneTM line of shaped charges, delivers uniform hole diameter in the well casing independent of shot phasing and gun positioning within the well bore.
 DynaEnergetics also sells the DPEXTM family of charges, which feature energetic liners.
 All three lines can be used with the DynaStage perforating system as well as conventional perforating gun systems across a range of gun diameters.
+Our most recent advancements in shaped charge design have enabled our DS Trinity system.

 DynaEnergetics Tubing Conveyed Perforating ("TCP") systems are customized for individual customer needs and well applications.
-TCP enables perforating of more complex highly deviated and horizontal wells.
-These types of wells are increasingly being drilled by the off-shore industry.
-TCP tools also perforate long intervals in a single trip, which significantly improves rig efficiency.
+TCP enables perforating of conventional vertical wells, as well as highly deviated and horizontal wells.
+These types of wells are increasingly being drilled by the off-shore industry and in applications outside the U.S. TCP tools also perforate long intervals in a single trip, which significantly improves rig efficiency.
 Our TCP tool range includes mechanical and hydraulic firing systems, gun releases, redundant firing heads, under-balancing devices and auxiliary components.
-Our tools are designed to withstand downhole temperatures of up to 260 degrees Celsius (500 degrees Fahrenheit), for safe and quick assembly at the well site, and to allow unrestricted total system length.
+Our tools are designed to withstand downhole temperatures of up to 260 degrees Celsius (500 degrees Fahrenheit) for safe and quick assembly at the well site and to allow unrestricted total system length.

-DynaEnergetics' manufacturing facilities are located in Germany, the United States and Russia.
-During the first half of 2018, DynaEnergetics added a second automated DynaSelect detonator line at its facility in Troisdorf, Germany, and plans to add two additional detonator lines there by the end of the second quarter of 2019.
-In the fourth quarter of 2018, DynaEnergetics completed construction of 74,000 square feet of new manufacturing, assembly and administrative space on its existing site in Blum, Texas, which substantially increased DynaEnergetics' component manufacturing and DynaStage assembly capacity.
-In early 2019, the business commissioned a second automated shaped charge manufacturing line at Blum and plans to finish the installation of an additional automated shaped-charge line there in the second quarter of 2019, which will more than triple its shaped charge production capacity in the U.S. We refer to the new construction and manufacturing lines collectively as the "Blum expansion".
+DynaEnergetics' manufacturing facilities are located in Germany and the United States.
+In 2019, DynaEnergetics added two additional automated IS2 detonator lines for a total of four lines at its facility in Troisdorf, Germany.
+In the fourth quarter of 2018, DynaEnergetics completed construction of 74,000-square feet of new manufacturing, assembly and administrative space on its existing site in Blum, Texas, which substantially increased DynaEnergetics' component manufacturing and DS assembly capacity.
+In 2019, the business commissioned an additional shaped charge manufacturing line at its Blum facility, where there are now three shaped charge lines.
 These investments expanded our global capacity for shaped charge and perforating gun production and improved our delivery and customer service capabilities in our key markets.